About Alyssa Halls and Neil Strickland

 We spent the summer of 2014 in one of Neil's old haunts, amongst the hot springs and trout water of Thermopolis, we decided that Wyoming suited us.
 After one more winter in our little cabin on the coast (an especially rainy one) the dry hills and sparsely treed river valleys, and mostly, the ever-present sun, beckoned fiercely.
 And here, where the Rockies, the Great Basin, and the Great Plains meet, we got married on the river and started to put down roots.

 Alyssa started her guiding career on the Big Horn.
 We added Neil's favorite trout patterns to our fly catalog, and changed our name from Anadromy Fly Fishing, to Owl Creek Flies, named for the mountains that rise to the south and southwest of Thermopolis.
-In our time here so far, we've developed several new patterns (through lots of research and development), gained an intimate knowledge of our local water, and fished with many clients who return to fish with us again and again.
+In our time here so far, we've developed several new patterns, gained an intimate knowledge of our local water, and fished with great folks who return to fish with us again and again.

 While it is impossible to know what the future holds, we plan to stay in Thermopolis for the long run.